-In an assessment conducted in December of 2014, it was identified that solar PV deployment in the low-to-moderate (LMI) household market segments was not performing as well as the non-LMI market segment.
-Back then, the LMI market needed to deploy between 2 to 10 times more solar PV to be on par with the non-LMI market segment.
-As a result, the RSIP now includes an LMI PBI to provide additional incentive to support the growth of solar PV deployment in this underserved market segment.
-Since December of 2014, progress has been made deploying solar PV in the LMI market segment - see Table 10.
+In an assessment conducted in December of 2014, it was identified that solar PV deployment in the low-to-moderate (LMI) household market segments were not performing as well as the non-LMI market segment.
+The Back then, the LMI market needed to deploy between 2 to 10 times more solar PV to be on par with the non-LMI market segment.
+Thus, the RSIP now includes an LMI PBI to provide additional incentive to support the growth of solar PV deployment in this underserved market segment.